jockehewh/xcms/README.md

 * click the button to open the code editor
 * double click the same button to close the editor.

+__inlining CSS__
+after editing you CSS press 'Alt+Enter' to inline it into the HTML elements.

 ##### Generating Javascript Snippets step by step

 __Activating a container component:__